Definition

 • Grayscale ultrasound

-○ Homogenous round lesion isoechoic to renal cortex
+○ Homogenous round lesion isoechoic to renal

 ○ Extends between renal pyramids